nspiller/pks/README.md

 Fe dimers with intermediate spin states.

 This repo contains a single Jupyter notebook, which includes the PKS energy expression.
-It can be opened interactively on mybinder.org to explore the interplay between the parameters J, B, and lambda^2/k.
+It can be opened interactively with [binder](https://mybinder.org/v2/gh/nspiller/pks/HEAD?labpath=PKS.ipynb) to explore the interplay between the parameters
+J, B, and lambda^2/k.